-Despite the pluralistic media scene in Turkey, the Turkish media (TV channels, newspapers, etc.) seems increasingly split between proponents and opponents of the AKP government.
+In the aftermath of the early presidential and parliamentary elections in June 2018, the pluralistic structure of Turkey's media was fatally undermined by the sale of Doğan Media, the flagship of Turkey's media, to Demirören media, a progovernment media conglomerate in 2018.
 Media freedoms deteriorated significantly after the failed coup attempt of 15 July 2016.
 Numerous journalists were imprisoned without indictment, which had an intimidating effect on other journalists.
 In consequence, it is difficult for citizens to find objective or substantive in-depth information on government policies and government decision-making.
-A media-ownership structure based on industrial conglomerates (the so-called Mediterranean or polarized pluralist media model), the government's clear-cut differentiation between pro- and anti-government media, and the increasingly polarized public discourse make it difficult for journalists to provide substantial information to the public.
+A mediaownership structure based on industrial conglomerates (the so-called Mediterranean or polarized pluralist media model), the government's clear-cut differentiation between pro- and anti-government media, and the increasingly polarized public discourse make it difficult for journalists to provide substantial information to the public.
 News coverage and debates are mainly one-sided in the pro-government media, while self-censorship is common in the mainstream, neutral media.
-This is true even of the main news agencies, such as Anadolu, ANKA, Doğan and Cihan.
+This is also true even of the main news agencies, such as Anadolu (a state-owned company) and Doğan, which has been sold to Demirören media.
 Superficial reporting, selfcensorship and dismissal of critical journalists from their job are widespread within the major media outlets.
 Media ownership, and direct and indirect government intervention in private media outlets and journalism obscure the objective analyses of government policies.
 Thus, few newspapers, radio or TV stations offer in-depth analysis of government policies or their effects concerning human rights, the Kurdish issues, economic conditions and so on.

 In 2017, internet freedom declined in Turkey and several internet sites were blocked, including sites managed by journalists in exile.
-Social media services and websites (e.g., Wikipedia) were also blocked.
-The Minister of Transportation and Communication stated that Turkey is often mentioned together with terrorist organizations on social media platforms.
+Social media services and websites

+(e.g. Wikipedia) were also blocked.
+The minister of transportation and communication stated that Turkey is often mentioned together with terrorist organizations on social media platforms.
 For example, Wikipedia articles include content that suggests Turkey supports terrorist organizations.
 Turkey is among 30 governments that employs "opinion shapers" to promote government views and agendas, and counter government critics on social media.